labgrid-project/labgrid/doc/usage.rst

 Labgrid includes a `pytest <http://pytest.org>`_ plugin to simplify writing tests which involve embedded boards.
-The plugin is configured by providing an environment config file (via the --env-config pytest option) and automatically creates the targets described in the environment.
+The plugin is configured by providing an environment config file (via the --lg-env pytest option) and automatically creates the targets described in the environment.

 Two `pytest fixtures <http://docs.pytest.org/en/latest/fixture.html>`_ are provided: